WANdisco/wandisco-documentation-ldm/docs/operation-cli.md

 Add file systems to provide LiveData Migrator with the information needed to read content from your source and migrate content to your target.

-A range of different file system types are supported as targets, including [ADLS Gen 2](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction), [HDFS](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-hdfs/HdfsDesign.html), local file systems, and [S3A](https://hadoop.apache.org/docs/current/hadoop-aws/tools/hadoop-aws/index.html).
+A range of different file system types are supported as targets, including [ADLS Gen 2](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction), [HDFS](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-hdfs/HdfsDesign.html), and [S3A](https://hadoop.apache.org/docs/current/hadoop-aws/tools/hadoop-aws/index.html).

 :::note
 LiveData Migrator currently supports HDFS file systems as a migration source.